mguidoti/DSND-p6-capstone/README.md

 ## Installing & Running
-First, install [Pipenv], then run close this repository.
+First, install [Pipenv](https://pypi.org/project/pipenv/), then run close this repository.
 On the command line, navigate to the cloned repo folder and type `pipenv install`.
 This should take care of installing all libraries and their dependecies.

 To run this project, you can simply open `sp_np.ipynb`.
 This is the jupyter notebook that will guide you through the entire process.
 Please, note that this notebook calls a lot of modularized functions that I wrote, and you can find them on /etl/extract, /etl/transform and /test_units.

 In order to run the web scraper I wrote to gather data from [Zoobank](http://www.zoobank.org), navigate to `/etl/extract` and run `scrapy crawl zoobank`.
-This is due the fact that I used a [Scrapy]() project, with custom ItemLoaders, in- and out-processors, ItemPipelines, and I can't run a CrawlerProcess with all these custom functionalities from Jupyter Notebook, apparently.
+This is due the fact that I used a [Scrapy](https://scrapy.org/) project, with custom ItemLoaders, in- and out-processors, ItemPipelines, and I can't run a CrawlerProcess with all these custom functionalities from Jupyter Notebook, apparently.
 However, this is not needed.
 On `sp_np.ipynb` I simply load the resulting SQLite database from this scraper.

 ## Summary of Results